shwetapai/Predicting-Success-of-a-Kickstarter-Campaign-based-on-its-campaign-description/README.md

 **BACK UP PROJECT**

-There is a chance that I might not get access to the data for my ideal project in time.So I have a back up project in mind.
+There is a chance that I might not get access to the data for my ideal project in time (I will still be completing my ideal project).So I have a back up project in mind for project 5.

 For my back up project, I plan to use the  "Allstate Purchase Prediction Dataset" on Kaggle.